typicalcold/roblox-external-esp-OBS-hide/README.md

 1. Windows 10/11
 2. The newest version of Python
 3. any executor with a file system
-4. Run "pip install tkinter" into cmd. more about tkinter (https://docs.python.org/id/3.12/library/tkinter.html)
+4. Run "pip install tk" into cmd. more about tkinter (https://docs.python.org/id/3.12/library/tkinter.html)
+5. Run "pip install pywin32" into cmd. more about pywin32 (https://github.com/mhammond/pywin32)
-5. Decent cpu.
+6. Decent cpu.
 This script may be cpu intensive and very unoptimized.

 # installation
 1. download  zip